 Horror stories in Mumbai aren’t limited to parks or empty roads!
 The Bombay High Court is mysteriously haunted by a bilingual spirit, who is said to terrorize and torment people whenever a murder trial takes place.
 This spirit has a long and dark history of about 30 years.
-A notorious ghost at a courtroom sure makes for a few late afternoon tea party stories!
+A notorious ghost in a courtroom sure makes for a few late afternoon tea party stories!

-10. St. John’s Baptist church, Andheri
+10. St. John’s Baptist Church, Andheri

 Built in 1579, St. John’s Baptist Church was abandoned due to an epidemic in 1840.
 The tale of a ghost bride is narrated by the local folk, who was said to torment dwellers of the area.
 To get rid of the menace, an exorcism was performed in 1977.
 There are terrible stories of this occurrence too.
-Witnesses say that they heard shrieking and screaming, followed by the sound of a full fledged splash in a nearby pond.
+Witnesses say that they heard shrieking and screaming, followed by the sound of a full-fledged splash in a nearby pond.
 Although all the fishes in the pond were found dead the following day, the ghost was never heard again.
 The stories of the young bride and her purported second death, together make the church a spooky and haunted place in Mumbai.